ecabreja623/PutMeOn/README.md

 ## Requirements

 - Create a profile page that displays their data
-- Search for other users/friends
+- Search for other users/friends/playlists
 - Create, delete, and update playlists
 - List playlists
 - Create and delete users
 - List users
+- Add/remove friends
+- Like/unlike playlists

 ## Design